Quick Answer: What Does Home Insurance Cover?

 When should I review or update my homeowner’s insurance policy?

-You should review your homeowner’s insurance policy at least once per year, and also after any major life event — such as completing a significant home renovation, purchasing high-value items, adding a swimming pool or trampoline, or experiencing a change in your household composition.
+Review your homeowner’s insurance policy at least once per year, and also after any major life event, such as completing a significant home renovation, purchasing high-value items, adding a swimming pool or trampoline, or experiencing a change in your household composition.
 The CFPB specifically advises homeowners to revisit coverage limits annually because rising construction and material costs can quickly outpace an outdated dwelling coverage limit.

 What is an HO-3 policy, and is it the right type for most homeowners?